 Advertisement

-A large thoroughfare area downstairs has been turned into a playroom for the kids.
+The family has turned a large downstairs thoroughfare area into a playroom for the kids.
 The stripes are decals (find similar at Made of Sundays), paired with a block of pink in Resene Gelato.
 On the walls are yellow hooks from Dandie Store, a toucan artwork by son Grayson, and George & Willy paper roll.
 The rug is from Freedom.

 In pride of place hang little ceramic discs, made by daughter Marsden to represent each member of the family.